Search

 Leeuwenhof Estate

-Presiding over the City Bowl, Leeuwenhof Estate dates back to the earliest days of European settlement in the Cape and is now the official residence of the Premier of the Western Cape.
+Presiding over the City Bowl, Leeuwenhof Estate dates to the earliest days of European settlement in the Cape and is the official residence of the Premier of the Western Cape.
 Throughout the history of Leeuwenhof there have been tales of lights inexplicably going on after they were switched off and an older woman is said to haunt the ground floor.
-It is told there is also a ghost of a young woman who died of heartbreak when her family disapproved of her lover.
+It is believed there is also a ghost of a young woman who died of heartbreak when her family disapproved of her lover.

 The Flying Dutchman

 You know what they say about tempting fate?
 Well, that was the last anyone heard of the ship or its crew.
-To this day, the cursed ship and its sorrowful crew sail up and down the coast, ceaselessly searching for shelter from the storm.
-Watch out for its ragged sail appearing out of the mist on a stormy day.
+To this day, the cursed ship and its sorrowful crew sail up and down the coast, searching for shelter from the storm.
+Watch out for its ragged sail appearing out of the mist on a stormy day.Cape Point - The Flying Dutchman - haunted

 The Ghost House of Rondebosch

 Jac Loopuyt House, also known as The Ghost House of Rondebosch, is a picturesque Edwardian residence nicknamed “The Spook House”.
-It is rumoured that a strange cult resided there in the 1970’s and there are stories of doors being opened and closed inexplicably and a transparent elderly man wandering around.
+It is rumoured that a strange cult resided there in the 1970s and there are stories of doors being opened and closed inexplicably and a transparent elderly man wandering around.

 Rust-en-Vreugd